-Previous Report Ref TS3 Grangetown Prairie - Phase 1 Geoenvironmental Desk Study, CH2M Hill, August 2017.
-Scope of works This report comprised a data review for the Grangetown Prairie site.
+Previous Report Ref Comments TS3 Grangetown Prairie - Scope of works Phase 1 Geoenvironmental Desk Study, CH2M Hill, This report comprised a data review for the Grangetown Prairie site.
 The study area extends to approximately 51ha.
+August 2017.
 Findings The review findings concluded that the site was formerly part of the Cleveland Iron and Steelworks.
-The original Cleveland Works was formerly located east of the site but relocated onto the study site prior to 1929.
+The original Cleveland Works was formerly located east of the site but relocated on the study site prior to 1929.
 The works comprised the Torpedo Ladle Repair Shop, Bessener Furnace and Mill Buildings along with numerous ancillary works buildings.
 There was large scale demolition of the works in the 1980s onwards.
 The site condition at the time of the report comprised hardstanding, grass and scrub vegetation.
 Ground conditions Soil CH2M Hill reviewed the Enviros site investigation carried out in 2004.
 Site investigation works carried out within the site comprised 3 exploratory holes (2 trial pits, 1 borehole).
 Investigations revealed Made Ground comprising sand, gravel, cobbles and boulders of slag, clinker, brick concrete and ash, along with relic foundations.
 Made ground was proven to depths of up to 4m in the north of the site, and in the south of the site, Made Ground exceeded 4.2m in thickness.
-Made Ground depths on adjacent land indicated Made Ground thicknesses up to 10m.
-The site was underlain by the Glaciolacustrine deposits comprising clay and silt.
+Made Ground depths on adjacent land indicated Made Ground thicknesses up to 10n The site was underlain by the Glaciolacustrine deposits comprising clay and silt.
 Published mapping indicated that Tidal Flat deposits were present adjacent to the north of the site.
 Enviros investigation (2004) had a limited soils analysis dataset for the Grangetown Prairie site as only 3 exploratory holes were advanced in this area.
-Exceedances of GAC were encountered as follows: pH values ranged from 8.6 to 11.1, exceeding the GAC of 10 Sulphide values ranged from 1712mg/kg to 3450 (GAC 1000mg/kg) Lead (GAC 750mg/kg)
+Exceedences of GAC were encountered as follows: